Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Mesh-Informed Neural Networks

 elements of the output mesh.
 Therefore, the number of indices $i$ such that $|\x_{i}'-\x_{j}|\le r$ is at most $n_{\text{e}}(r,h')c(d,q')$, where $c(d,q'):=(d+q')!/(q'!d!)$ bounds the number of degrees of freedom within each element.
 Finally,

 \end{proof}

 Starting from here, we define MINNs by composition, with a possible interchange of dense and mesh-informed layers.
 Consider for instance the case in which we want to define a Mesh-Informed Neural Network $\Phi: \mathbb{R}^{p}\to V_{h}\cong\mathbb{R}^{\fomdim}$ that maps a low-dimensional input, say $p\ll N_{h}$, to some functional output.
 Then, using our notation, one possible architecture could be The above scheme defines a DNN of depth $l=2$, as it is composed of $3$ layers.
 The first layer is dense (Definition \ref{def:layer}) and has the purpose of preprocessing the input while mapping the data onto a coarse mesh (stepsize $4h$).
 Then, the remaining two layers perform local transformations in order to return the desired output.
-Note that the three meshes need not to satisfy any hierarchy.
+Note that the three meshes need not to satisfy any hierarchy, see e.g. Figure \ref{fig:meshes}.
 Also, the corresponding finite element spaces need not to share the same polynomial degree.
-Clearly, \eqref{eq:arch} can be generalized by employing any number of layers, as well as any sequence of stepsizes $h_{1},\dots,h_{n}$ and supports $r_{1},\dots,r_{n-1}$.
-The choice of the hyperparameters remains problem specific, but a good rule of thumb is to decrease the supports as the mesh becomes finer, so that the network complexity is kept under control (cf. Proposition 1).
+Clearly, \eqref{eq:arch} can be generalized by employing any number of layers, as well as any sequence of stepsizes $h_{1},\dots,h_{n}$ and supports $r_{1},\dots,r_{n-1}$. \newstuff{Similarly, as we shall demonstrate in our experiments, one may also modify \eqref{eq:arch} to handle functional inputs, e.g. by introducing a mesh-informed layer at the beginning of the architecture.} The choice of the hyperparameters remains problem specific, but a good rule of thumb is to decrease the supports as the mesh becomes finer, so that the network complexity is kept under control (cf. Theorem \ref{theorem:sparsity}).